 Projected monthly full platform user count

-This query shows a projected count of monthly full platform users.
-This query would not be good for using in a dashboard; it requires values based on a) the days remaining in the month, b) the start of the month.
-Here's an example querying the projected end-of-month count with 10 days left in that month:
+Here's an example of querying the projected end-of-month count of monthly full platform users with 10 days left in that month.
+Note that this query would not be good for using in a dashboard because it requires values based on the days remaining in the month and the start of the month.

 WHERE productLine='FullStackObservability'